google/WebFundamentals/src/content/en/updates/2019/02/intersectionobserver-v2.md

 Below is a short code sample that illustrates the new API features.
-You can see this click tracking logic in action in the second section of the [demo](https://trick-ad-click.glitch.me/) (this time, try watching the 🐶 puppy video).
+You can see this click tracking logic in action in the second section of the [demo](https://trick-ad-click.glitch.me/) (but now, try "watching" the 🐶 puppy video).
 Be sure to activate "trick mode" again to immediately convert yourself into a shady publisher and see how Intersection Observer&nbsp;v2 prevents non-legitimate ad clicks from being tracked.
 This time, Intersection Observer&nbsp;v2 has our back! 🎉